+On 13 September 2017, the Commission adopted a cybersecurity package with a series of initiatives to further improve EU cyber-resilience, deterrence and defence.
 A year later, the Commission presented a proposal for the creation of a European cybersecurity competence centre with a related network of national coordination centres.
 The initiative aims to improve and strengthen the EU’s cybersecurity capacity, by stimulating the European technological and industrial cybersecurity ecosystem as well as coordinating and pooling necessary resources in Europe.

 The competence centre is supposed to become the main body that would manage EU financial resources dedicated to cybersecurity research under the two proposed programmes – Digital Europe and Horizon Europe – within the next multiannual financial framework, for 2021-2027.

-- February 2019: ‘The new European cybersecurity competence centre and network‘ (1st edition)
+- May 2021: ‘The new European cybersecurity competence centre and network‘ (4th edition)

 |Proposal for a regulation establishing the European Cybersecurity Industrial, Technology and Research Competence Centre and the Network of National Coordination Centres|

-|Committee responsible:||Industry, Research and Energy (ITRE)||COM(2018) 603 of 12.09.2018|
+|Committee responsible:||Industry, Research and Energy (ITRE)||COM(2018) 630 of 12.09.2018|

-|Rapporteur:||Julia Reda (Greens/EFA, Germany)||2018/0328(COD)|
+|Rapporteur:||Rasmus Andresen (Greens/EFA, Germany)||2018/0328(COD)|

-|Next steps expected:||Vote in committee|
+|Next steps expected:||Second-reading vote in plenary|